THIAGO TIBERIO

 Mr. Tiberio is a specialist in musical synchronization to film, having conducted orchestras in scoring sessions during most of his career.
 This naturally led to positions in live-to-picture concert productions, such as Star Wars Live in ConcertPixar in ConcertDanny Elfman: Music from the Films of Tim BurtonThe Nightmare Before Christmas, Lord of the Rings: Live to Projection, and others.
 He premiered the fully orchestrated version of Coco in Concert for Disney, closing the 2019 Ravinia Festival with the Chicago Philharmonic.

-Fusing his conducting experience with an award-winning training as a composer, he has arranged, orchestrated, and directed concert adaptations of a variety of films, such as Love Actually, The Hunger Games, Cinema Paradiso, The Goonies, Grease, Twilight, Coraline, Bridget Jones’ DiaryGet Out, and Call My By Your Name.
+Fusing his conducting experience with an award-winning training as a composer, he has arranged, orchestrated, and directed concert adaptations of a variety of films, such as Love Actually, The Hunger Games, Cinema Paradiso, The Goonies, Grease, Twilight, How the Grinch Stole Christmas, Paddington, Coraline, Bridget Jones’ DiaryGet Out, and Call My By Your Name.

 Awards